Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 Closeup of vials to represent cat vaccines including the FVRCP vaccine for cats

-Commonly Required Core Cat Vaccines
+I. Commonly Required Core Cat Vaccines

 Core cat vaccines are typically recommended for all pet cats, regardless of location and lifestyle.
 These are administered along with non-core cat vaccines that are recommended by your vet.

-1. Rabies Vaccine for Cats
+1. Rabies Vaccine for Cat

 Rabies in cats produces symptoms like increased aggression, abnormal behavior, difficulty breathing, seizures, hypersalivation, weakness, paralysis of the legs, and comatose.

-Note: Being one of the most dangerous diseases to mammals, certain actions need to be taken if rabies is suspected in pet cats, such as:
+Being one of the most dangerous diseases to mammals, certain actions need to be taken if rabies is suspected in pet cats, such as:

 • If a person has been bitten or scratched by a suspected rabid cat (or another rabid animal), contact your health care provider and local public health department immediately.

 • A cat that is suspected to have rabies needs to be carefully quarantined.
 This is to ensure the safety of the household and the community.
-In addition, this makes the potentially rabid cat available for observation — which will assist in determining if a person that is exposed to the cat would need rabies postexposure prophylaxis (PEP).
+In addition, this makes the potentially rabid cat available for observation — which will assist in determining if a person who is exposed to the cat would need rabies postexposure prophylaxis (PEP).

 • Cats that have been exposed to a potentially rabid cat (through a bite or through grooming) will need to be quarantined separately.